theckang/openshift-sre/README.md

 # OpenShift Site Reliability Engineering

-The goal of this repo is to demonstrate aspects of Site Reliability Engineering using Kubernetes/OpenShift and Istio/OpenShift Service Mesh.
+The goal of this repo is to demonstrate aspects of Site Reliability Engineering using OpenShift and OpenShift Service Mesh.

 ## Prequisites